 This means, medicare and the health funds will only cover some of the total costs associated with surgery.It is important that patients ask about this Gap.

 Please speak to our friendly reception staff about Fees.

 Private health insurance allows you to choose your own surgeon.
 It also allows yourself and your family to access the right health service at the right time without delays.
 You also have access to an extensive range of private hospitals.
 Most importantly your health will be in good hands.

-Patients who do not have private health insurance can still have their surgery performed in the private system if this were at short notice.
+Patients who do not have private health insurance can still have their surgery performed in the private system.
 They will need to cover all the hospital and surgical costs prior to hospital admission.

 The Surgeon Fees: